 Select the platform you use for forms or tickets as your trigger app and choose the event that corresponds with a new entry.
-(Look for something like "new ticket," "new issue," "new entry," or "new submission.")
+(Look for something like "new entry," "new lead," "new submission," "new ticket," or "new issue.")

 Then, select the platform you use for managing tasks and choose Create Task as the action event.

 Fill out the task details.
-You can pull information from the ticket or form, like the person's issue and a link to the actual submission.
+You can pull information from the form or ticket, like the person's issue and a link to the actual submission.
 (If you'd like to add more actions, this is where you'd click the plus sign (+) and repeat steps 3-4 as needed.)

 Test your Zap, and if all looks good, turn it on and watch as you automatically respond to new leads!

 When you test your Zap, it will create a new task.
 If you're managing tasks in a shared space, you may want to create a new submission with fake information to make it clear that it's a test submission and not a real customer.